Hey everybody, and welcome to PT Pioneer.

 The complication lies in the fact that, when it comes to certifying agencies, ISSA is by far the most popular, so it would technically win this challenge.

-However, because bodybuilding is such a niche, the most popular brand and organization in the sport would be that of the governing body itself.
+However, because bodybuilding is such a niche, the most popular brand and organization in the sport would be the governing body itself.

 That’s why in the world f bodybuilding credentials, IFBB is the most popular name and will grant you more favor within the sport it governs.